Thiru-AI/Open-Jacson-Networks/README.md

     print("Average waiting time of an object in the conveyor S1 : %0.2f secs"%Wq1)
     print("Average waiting time of an object in the conveyor S2 : %0.2f secs"%Wq2)
     print("Average waiting time of an object in the conveyor S3 : %0.2f secs"%Wq3)
-    print("Average waiting time of an object in the overall system : %0.2f secs"%Wq)
 else:
     print("Warning!
 Objects Over flow will happen in the conveyor") print("----------------------------------------------------------------------")